Hovhannes Tumanyan: Places named after Tumanyan

-There are 2 museums of Tumanyan in Armenia, one in his birthplace Dsegh and another one in Yerevan.
+There are 2 museums dedicated to Tumanyan in Armenia, one in his birthplace Dsegh and another one in Yerevan.
 Tumanyan's museum in Yerevan was opened in 1953.

 In Autumn of 2011 the government of Armenia purchased a flat that Tumanyan had lived in in Tbilisi from its Georgian owner and in 2017 opened it as a museum and cultural center.